5 MIN READ

 Common Rust

-Common rust may be mistaken for BLS; however, common rust lesions are raised and blister-like (pustules) (Figure 5).
+Common rust may be mistaken for BLS.
+However, common rust produces pustules, lesions that are raised and blister-like (Figure 5).
 When backlit, the pustules appear as dark circles.

 Figure 5.
 Common rust lesion with pustules appearing as spots within the lesion.